GuiloScion/Symbolic-Topological-Framework-Physical-Systems/README.md

 ## Project Vision & Motivation

 Traditional scientific computing often relies on numerical simulations that lack formal verification or transparent reasoning.
-Our framework addresses this by building a bridge between symbolic representations of physical laws, rigorous mathematical structures, and powerful AI methods.
-We envision a future where complex physical systems can be designed, analyzed, and controlled with formal guarantees.
+This framework addresses this by building a bridge between symbolic representations of physical laws, rigorous mathematical structures, and powerful AI methods.
+I envision a future where complex physical systems can be designed, analyzed, and controlled with formal guarantees.

 ## Key Features (Current & Planned)